6G-SANDBOX/TNLCM/docs/README.md

 - **Suspended**: trial network has been suspended.
 It remains deployed, but turned off
 - **Failed**: there was an error during the trial network deployment
 - **Destroyed**: trial network deployment in OpenNebula is removed, but its content is kept in the database and locally
-- **Purge**: the trial network is removed from the database as well as its local content
+- **Purge**: the trial network and the callbacks are removed from the database as well as its local content

 ### Transitions <!-- omit in toc -->